-Help to raise awareness of SEND issues at board meetings.

-Monitor the quality and effectiveness of SEND provision within the school and update the trust board on this via the scrutiny committees.

-Work with the Headteacher, Strategic Inclusion Manager and SENDCO to determine the strategic development of the SEND policy and provision in the school.
+- Help to raise awareness of SEND issues at board meetings. - Update the Trust board on SEND following scrutiny committees. - Work with the Headteacher, Strategic Inclusion Manager and SENCO to determine the strategic development of the SEND policy and provision in the school.

-6.4 The Headteacher
+The Headteacher